 2. If you are a brand or store and are looking for a way to responsibly manage excess stock, or simply want to donate items, please send us an email.
 We can save you storage space in your studio or warehouse, and help you achieve greater social and environmental impact.

 3. If you’re a kindhearted individual with a wardrobe full of designer clothing, for the love of GiGi, please get in touch.
 Think of us as your fairy guilt-mothers, here to pair your high-end but not-as-loved-as-they-should-be pieces with new owners for great causes.
+If you would like to donate clothing, see if they fit the WFG requirements here.

 4. If you are skilled in the areas of copywriting, photography, styling, event co-ordination or e-commerce and would like to donate some of your time, please send us an email at email@example.com.